HenkT28/pands-project/README.md

 And then you could approach the Iris Data Set from other view points, say apply machine learning, and do testing by using various predictive algorithms from scikit-learn.

-For a defintion of scatter plot, please go here:
+For a definition of scatter plot, please go here:

 https://en.wikipedia.org/wiki/Scatter_plot [18]